technix/atrament.ink/docs/ink-scripting.md

 ## Advanced topics

-Ink has much more features: conditional content, threads, lists etc. Refer to official Ink documentation, "[Writing with Ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md)", on their syntax and usage.
+Ink has many more features: conditional content, threads, lists, etc. Refer to official Ink documentation, "[Writing with Ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md)", on their syntax and usage.

 ## More documentation